evan-hammerstein/HyphaTracker/README.md

 * Ensure input images are preprocessed

-* Review logs for any warnings or errors during processing
+* Review logs for any warnings or errors

 # Contact

-For questions or support, contact the developer at evan_hammerstein22@imperial.ac.uk
+For questions or support, please contact evan_hammerstein22@imperial.ac.uk